Cycling in the Thur and Doller valleys (26km)

-This loop ofAlsace by bike is the BL 625 “A toute vapeur vers le pays des oiseaux”, in a nod to the emblematic Thur-Doller tourist train, whose track we follow at one point.
-Bird country refers to the regional nature reserve of the Michelbach water body, which is home to many protected species and where the route passes.
-Most of the route is on road.
-Only a small part of it is on a bike path, so it’s not a route I would recommend with children, but it’s still small roads and I didn’t feel bothered at all by traffic.
+This loop ofAlsace by bike is BL 625 “A toute vapeur vers le pays des oiseaux”, in a nod to the iconic Thur-Doller tourist train, whose track we follow at one point.
+Bird country refers to the regional nature reserve of the Michelbach lake, which is home to numerous protected species and is close to the route.

 By bike from the Wine Route…